theabm/BinarySearchTree/README.md

 A BST is a hierarchical (ordered) data structure where each **node** can have at most two children, namely, **left** and **right** child.
 Each node stores a **pair** of a **key** and the associated **value**.
 The binary tree is ordered according to the keys.
 If we assume that we sort the keys in ascending order (i.e., we use the less than `<` operator), then given a node `N`, all the nodes having keys **smaller** than the key of the node `N` are on the **left**.
 All the nodes with a key **greater** than the key of the node `N` are on the **right**.

-### Implementation Specifics

-From the implementation point of view, the BST is templated on the `KT` the key type, `VT` the value type, and `F` the type of the comparison operator which by default is set to `std::less<Key Type>`.
-The BST relies on the _node class which implements the concept of node.
-A node has has two `std::unique_ptr`: `left` and `right` pointing to the left and right child, respectively.
-The pointers point to `nullptr` if they have no children.
-Furthermore, a node also has a raw pointer pointing to the parent of the node.
-Keys and values are stored using `std::pair<const KT,VT>`.
-Lastly, the iterator for the BST was implemented in the _iterator class.

 ### How to compile

 The repository contains a Makefile, therefore the program can be compiled with the `make` command.
 However, the specific command line arguments used are as follows: